 Jimmy is interested in bees and he has been asked to write a report about them.
 However, something goes wrong and the information in his report is not in the right order.
 Rewrite the report making sure that it has the following:

+- A title

+- An opening statement

-A description of what the bee looks like
+- A description of what the bee looks like

-Information about where it lives
+- Information about where it lives

-Information about what it does
+- Information about what it does

-A final
+- A final statement summarising the report